 Maryland is one of just two states imposing both an estate and inheritance tax.
 The other is nearby New Jersey.
 You do not have to worry about the latter tax if you inherit money from your spouse, parents, grandparents, siblings, or step parents.
 Property left to charity is also not subject to inheritance tax.
 However, if an aunt, uncle, cousin or more distant relative or friend leaves you an inheritance worth more than $1,000, you must pay the 10 percent tax.
 That also holds true for a long time partner to whom you are not married.
+Read on for more on inheritance tax in Maryland and how to deal with it.

 “The Maryland inheritance tax is a tax imposed on the privilege of receiving property,” according to the Comptroller of Maryland.
 There are properties subject to and properties exempt from this privilege.
 It does not matter whether property passes through a will or trust or through the state’s laws of intestate succession if the decedent – the dead person – died without a will.
 It also does not matter whether the property was held jointly – you will still owe tax on the percentage owned by the decedent and left to you.
 Exemptions from inheritance tax include: